The Zoo Fence

 And so I am putting Issa on The Zoo Fence.
 When I began writing the playlet Jesus and Judas, he was Jesus, but I have changed that to Issa.
 However, I left a link to the original version where he is Jesus because I realize that a lot of TZF visitors will initially experience as much difficulty ingesting the name Issa as I have, and I do not want that discomfort to interfere with their willingness to consider the point of the playlet.
 Likewise, for a while I have included with most appearances of the name Issa a link to this explanation or another like it.
 Again, it has taken me a long time; there is no reason for me to insist that TZF visitors deal with this quicker than I was able (or willing).

 A personal thought: William Shakespeare asks, in Juliet’s voice, What's in a name?
 That which we call a rose by any other name would smell just as sweet.
 Here’s my experience of that.
 At birth, I was named Stefan, spelled that way and pronounced STEFuhn.
 Over my lifetime, others have pronounced it steFAN or steVAN, and in writing, spelled it Stefen or Stephan or Stephen or Steven.
 Should I care?
 Many years ago, when I was young boy in school, a teacher whom I corrected after she pronounced my name incorrectly, thanked me for doing so: I want to think of you as you think of yourself.
+I have not forgotten the generosity and logic of that.

 • To jump to my playlet about a meeting of Jesus, Judas, and Mary Magdalene, click here.